-Given that Facebook and Google AdWords are popular advertising platforms, hundreds of other companies are competing for the same keywords, clicks, and eyeballs.
-Naturally, this causes your CPC or CPM fees to increase, since other advertisers (with higher budgets) drive them up — so much so that costs have risen 40% in two years from 2012 to 2014 and are on track to rise even more.
+Given that Facebook and Google Ads are popular advertising platforms, hundreds of other companies are competing for the same keywords, clicks, and eyeballs.
+Naturally, this causes your CPC or CPM fees to increase, since other advertisers (with higher budgets) drive them up — so much so that costs have rose 40% in two years from 2012 to 2014 and have risen even further to 2019.

 There’s inherent advantage to not having all your eggs in a single basket – or traffic source in this case.

 When you pay for visitors, you also get a lot of data.
 When you run ads on different networks, you not only get more data – you get different data.
 You can use the data to improve your campaigns on your other channels.
 You can also use it to combine ads in creative ways (e.g., retargeting).